Pinterest is an amusing platform where people collect ideas for their wedding day, right?

 - Add a page title, description, and a link to your website or blog publication

 - Before you hit ‘Publish’, take some time to double-check everything!
-This means – proofreading your titles and descriptions, make sure the pages are in the right order, add hashtags if necessary and check if your links are working.
+This means – proofreading your titles and descriptions, making sure the pages are in the right order, adding hashtags if necessary, and check if your links are working.

 - (and now the existing part) Press ‘Publish’! 🙂